YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -FILE file-name
 ~~~~~~~~~~~~~~~~

-Specifies the name of the database file for the MUPIP DUMPFHEAD operation. -FILE does not require a Global Directory.
+Specifies the name of the database file for the MUPIP DUMPFHEAD operation.
+FILE does not require a Global Directory.
 The format of the FILE qualifier is:

 .. code-block:: none